Mona Caird

-Alice Mona Alison Caird (née Alison; 24 May 1854 (Note: Her birth year is sometimes incorrectly given as 1855 or 1858: England and Wales birth records make it clear that her birth was registered in the July–September quarter of 1854.) – 4 February 1932) was an English novelist and essayist known for feminist writings, which were controversial when they were published.
-She also advocated for animal rights and civil liberties, and contributed to advancing the interests of the New Woman in the public sphere.
+Alice Mona Alison Caird (24 May 1854 (Note: Her birth year is sometimes incorrectly given as 1855 or 1858: England and Wales birth records make it clear that her birth was registered in the July–September quarter of 1854.) – 4 February 1932) was an English novelist, essayist, and social reformer.
+She wrote on feminism, marriage, motherhood, animal rights and civil liberties.
+Her essays on women's position in marriage were controversial in the late 19th century.

 Biography

-Caird was born in Ryde, Isle of Wight, the elder daughter of John Alison of Midlothian, Scotland, who some biographies claim to have invented the vertical boiler, and Matilda Hector, who the 1871 census records state was born in Schleswig-Holstein, at the time part of Denmark.
-Her parents were married on 21 June 1853 in St Leonards (near Glenelg, South Australia), her father being based in Melbourne and her mother Matilda the eldest daughter of a prominent citizen.
-Caird wrote stories and plays from early childhood that reveal a proficiency in French and German as well as English.
+Caird was born Alice Mona Alison in Ryde, Isle of Wight, the elder daughter of John Alison of Midlothian, Scotland, who some biographies claim invented the vertical boiler, and Matilda Hector, who the 1871 census records as having been born in Schleswig-Holstein, then part of Denmark.
+Her parents married on 21 June 1853 in St Leonards, near Glenelg, South Australia; her father was based in Melbourne and her mother was the eldest daughter of John Hector.
+Caird wrote stories and plays from childhood.
 The art critic Elizabeth Sharp, who married William Sharp, was reportedly a childhood friend of Caird.

 In December 1877, she married James Alexander Henryson, son of Sir James Caird.
-Her husband farmed some 1700 acres (688 ha) of estates in Cassencary, Creetown, Kirkcudbrightshire, Scotland.
-Some eight years older, he supported her independence.
-While he lived at Cassencary and Northbrook House, Micheldever, Hampshire, she spent much time in London and abroad.
+Her husband farmed about 1700 acres (688 ha) of estates in Cassencary, Creetown, Kirkcudbrightshire, Scotland.
+He supported her independence, although he lived mainly at Cassencary and Northbrook House, Micheldever, Hampshire, while she spent much time in London and abroad.
 She mixed with literary people, including Thomas Hardy, who admired her work, and educated herself in the humanities and science.
-The Cairds had one child, a son born on 22 March 1884 and named Alison James, but whom she called Alister.
+The Cairds had one child, a son born on 22 March 1884 and named Alison James, whom she called Alister.
 Her husband adopted the surname Henryson-Caird in 1897; he died in 1921.

-Mona Caird died on 4 February 1932 in Hampstead at the age of 77.
+Mona Caird died on 4 February 1932 in Hampstead, aged 77.